-Diet Plays a Big Role & Other New Insights
+Diet Plays a Big Role in Diverticular Disease & Other New Insights

 Diverticular disease (also called diverticulosis) is characterized by the presence of small sac-like out-pouchings (diverticula) of the colon lining, which balloon through the outer colon wall.
 Symptoms can include constipation, diarrhea, or alternating between the two stool extremes.
 Many individuals have no symptoms and do not realize that they have diverticular disease until they experience a flare-up (diverticulitis), in which the diverticula become inflamed and/or infected and cause pain, fever, or other symptoms.
 In 75% of cases, diverticulitis occurs without any significant complications, such as fistulas or the need for surgery; instead, treatment normally consists of antibiotics, a temporary low-fibre or liquid diet for bowel rest, and sometimes additional medications.1